Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Models and main results

 \item The origin of \eqref{gainterval} is less intuitive, but it is needed for our method to work in the proof of Proposition~\ref{prop:gsteep} for the steep descent property of the integration contours.
 The interval for $a$ in \eqref{gainterval} is non-empty only if $0<q\le q^*\simeq0.318$ where $q^*$ is the unique solution of the equation $q=1-q/(1-q)^2$ within $(0,1)$.
 With these possible values of $q$, the upper bound in \eqref{gthetacond} is between $\log_{q^*}(2q^*/(1+q^*))\simeq0.636$ and $1$.

-\item The $b_i=0$ case for $i=1,\dots,m$ case in the second part of Theorem~\ref{thm:gmain} corresponds to choosing exactly $\theta=\log_q\alpha$.
-The $b_i\to-\infty$ limit corresponds to making the $i$th particle quicker than what could influence the limiting behaviour.
-In the $b_i\to-\infty$ for $i=1,\dots,m$ case there are Tracy--Widom fluctuation as in the first part of Theorem~\ref{thm:gmain}.
+\item The $b_i=0$ for $i=1,\dots,m$ case in the second part of Theorem~\ref{thm:gmain} corresponds to choosing exactly $\theta=\log_q\ami$.
+The $b_i\to-\infty$ limit means that we set the $i$th particle quicker than what could influence the limiting behaviour, hence we get the Tracy--Widom fluctuations as in the first part of Theorem~\ref{thm:gmain}.
+The convergence of the BBP distribution to the GUE Tracy--Widom distribution can also be seen directly from their kernels.
+The extra factors $(z-b_i)/(w-b_i)\to1$ for all $w$ and $z$ pointwise as $b_i\to-\infty$.
+By writing $(z-b_i)/(w-b_i)=(1-z/b_i)/(1-w/b_i)$ one can upper bound the integrand of the kernel in a way that the Gaussian decay in the variables $w$ and $z$ along their respective contours and the Airy type decay $Ce^{-2/3(u^{3/2}+v^{3/2})}$ in $u$ and $v$ are enough to argue by dominated convergence.
+This verifies the interchange of the limits $n\to\infty$ and $b_i\to-\infty$.

-\item Similarly to the case of $q$-TASEP~\cite{FV13} and to that of the $q$-Hahn TASEP~\cite{Vet15}, one can vary the time parameter in the definition of the rescaled particle position $\xi_n^\g$ on the scale $n^{2/3}$, that is, one can consider the particle position at time $\kappa_\g n+cn^{2/3}$ for a parameter $c\in\R$.
-This results in a correction of the macroscopic position value $f_\g$ on the $n^{2/3}$ scale.
-The Tracy--Widom limit remains unchanged and one expects that the particles are non-trivially correlated on the scale $n^{2/3}$ with a limit being the Airy$_2$ process in the variable $c$.
-The introduction of the parameter $c$ effects the Baik--Ben Arous--P\'ech\'e limit as a shift of its parameters.
+\item Similarly to the case of $q$-TASEP~\cite{FV13} and to that of the $q$-Hahn TASEP~\cite{Vet15}, one can vary the time parameter in the definition of the rescaled particle position $\xi_n^\g$ on the scale $n^{2/3}$, that is, one can consider the particle position at time $\kappa_\g n+cn^{2/3}$ for a new parameter $c\in\R$.
+The Tracy--Widom limit remains unchanged as stated in Theorem~\ref{thm:gmain} after modifying the macroscopic position $f_\g n$ of the $n$th particle on the $n^{2/3}$ scale.
+The effect on the Baik--Ben Arous--P\'ech\'e limit is that the coordinates $b_i$ of the parameter vector of the distribution on the right-hand side of \eqref{gBBP} are replaced by $b_i-c\phi$ with some explicit $\phi>0$.
+One expects by universality that in the homogeneous case the particles are non-trivially correlated on the scale $n^{2/3}$ with a limit being the Airy$_2$ process in the variable $c$.

 \end{enumerate} \end{remarks}